subamanis/Password-Generator-Storer/README.md

 # Password-Generator-Storer
-This is a password-generator/storer implementing a custom encryption algorithm and BCrypt that I created for personal use, because I wanted to change my passwords.
-It is by no means completely secure, but it is much more secure than using the same password everywhere.
-I enjoyed building it and learned a lot about cryptography
+This is a password-generator/storer that I created for fun/personal use.
+It utilises Java's built in "AES/CBC/PKCS5P" for the encryption of the passwords and the Java implementation of BCrypt (https://www.mindrot.org/projects/jBCrypt/) for hashing the general password of the program.

+Run from cmd with "src" as root folder:</br>
+javac manager/*.java manager/io/*.java  manager/logic/*.java  manager/security/*.java org/mindrot/jbcrypt/*.java </br>
+java manager.Main

+<b>Note</b> that if you try to run the code from an IDE you will probably have to replace the "console.readPassword()" commands with Scanner.